droidchef/gsoc-proposals/karsai1993-self-service-app.md

 **Applying to multiple organization**

 Yes, I plan to apply to multiple ones.
-As of Mifos Initiative, I would like to apply to Self-Service - Android App Version 2.0 project, too.
+As of Mifos Initiative, I would like to apply to the Android Field Operations App Version 4 project, too.
 So in this organization, there are two projects which grabbed my attention.

 Mifos Initiative is definitely my first choice.
 I am happy to have found it among a lot of organizations.